 Victoria is a somewhat small city located in the state of Minnesota.
 With a population of 8,917 people and two constituent neighborhoods, Victoria is the 116th largest community in Minnesota.
-Much of the housing stock in Victoria was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Victoria economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Victoria has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Victoria, where the median household income is $132,431.00.

 Victoria home prices are not only among the most expensive in Minnesota, but Victoria real estate also consistently ranks among the most expensive in America.